nico14-d/Portfolio/Projects/SQL/DVDRental/DML, TCL/README.md

-# DVDRental: DML & TCL Queries for Data Analysis and Transactions
+# DML & TCL Queries for Data Analysis and Transactions

 ## **Project Overview**
 This project contains **DML (Data Manipulation Language)** queries and **TCL (Transaction Control Language)** operations designed for the **DVDRental** database.